 When a defect within a vehicle is not yet discovered or publicly known, then the liable party is usually the company responsible for the defect, such as the vehicle or part manufacturer.
 However, who is responsible when a defect was made public through a recall notice and the owner of the vehicle did not make the repair?
 If the owner of a defective vehicle knew or should have known about the recall and had a reasonable amount of time to address the issue, then the owner may be partly liable for the consequences of an accident caused by the defect.

 If you were injured due to a defective auto part, or if you were involved in a car accident that resulted from a vehicle subject to a recall, contact our Chicago personal injury lawyers today to learn more about your options.
+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 We can explain the relevant laws to you and help you determine who might be responsible for your injuries.
 Call Staver Accident Injury Lawyers, P.C. today at (312) 236-2900.